FaizanMateen/my-first-project/README.md

 # Today I Learned (Practice Project)

-This project is done by [Mohammed Faizan Mateen](https://www.linkedin.com/in/mohammed-faizan-mateen) to practice writing React code, and practice using TailwindCSS, and State Management.
+This project is done by [Mohammed Faizan Mateen](https://www.linkedin.com/in/mohammed-faizan-mateen) to practice writing React code, using TailwindCSS for styling, and proper use of state management.

 ## Installation